rachlin/biolink/doc/process.md

     where diseaseName == "Asthma" or diseaseName like "%diabetes%" group by geneId, diseaseId, score;

 #### Plotting EI vs Score

 Need to revisit this.

+Score is ambiguous until now - "The score ranges from 0 to 1 and is computed according to the formula described in ‘Methods’ section.
+The DisGeNET score allows obtaining a ranking of GDAs and a straightforward classification of curated vs predicted vs literature-based associations since it stratifies the associations based on their level of evidence."

+Evidence Index is calculated only using associations appearing in sources BeFree and PsyGeNET - "The "Evidence index" (EI) indicates the existence of contradictory results in publications supporting the gene/variant-disease associations.
+This index is computed for the sources BeFree and PsyGeNET, by identifying the publications reporting a negative finding on a particular VDA or GDA.
+Note that only in the case of PsyGeNET, the information used to compute the EI has been validated by experts. "

 ### Integrate GO Annotations